ku-sldg/plih/_simple/2-Testing-AE.md

 # Testing AE

 Haskell provides [QuickCheck](https://hackage.haskell.org/package/QuickCheck-2.8.2/docs/Test-QuickCheck.html) a domain-specific language widely used for testing and adapted to many other languages.
-Like Parsec, QuickCheck takes a bit of time to learn, but is a worthwhile tool to have available.
+Like Parsec, QuickCheck takes time to learn, but is a worthwhile tool to have available.

-What QuickCheck does is rather ingenious.
+What QuickCheck does is ingenious.
 Let's assume that we've written a function and would like to test that a property holds for a set of arbitrary inputs to that function.
-As a concrete example, let's define a function `f x = x * x` and a property `p v = v >= 0`.  `f` is the *function under test* and `p` is the *property being tested*.
+As a concrete example, let's define a function `f x = x * x` and a property `p v = v >= 0`.  `f` is the _function under test_ and `p` is the _property being tested_.
 Note the signatures of `f` and `p`:

 ```haskell
 f::Int -> Int